zachtaylor/UMLCreator/README.md

 Flow of Events:
 1. The user selects an edit option.
 2. The edit option is performed on the diagram.
-3. The edit options are as follow: delete, duplicate, creating state figure, draw transition.
+3. The edit options are as follow: delete, creating state figure, create nested state figure, draw transition.
 Entry Condition:
 -	The diagram exists.
 Exit Condition:
 -	The new changes are shown on the diagram.

+Use Case: CheckForErrors
+Participating Actors: User
+Priority Level: Low
+Flow of Events:
+1. The user selects the check for errors option
+2. A pop-up window tells the user if their UML Diagram has errors or not Entry Condition:
+-   None
+Exit Condition:
+-   A pop-up report has been displayed

 Use Case:  SaveDiagram